Robby Felix

-Robby Lawrence Felix (born June 3, 1986) is a former American football center.
+Robby Lawrence Felix (born June 3, 1986) is an American former professional football center.
 He was signed by the Baltimore Ravens as an undrafted free agent in 2009.
 He played college football at Texas-El Paso.

 Felix has also played for the Las Vegas Locomotives and New York Jets.

 College career

 Felix was a first-team All-Conference USA honoree in 2008, a third-team choice in 2006 and an honorable mention selection in 2007.
 He was appointed an honorable mention Freshman All-America by The Sporting News in 2005.

 Professional career

 Baltimore Ravens

 Felix was signed as an undrafted free agent by the Baltimore Ravens on May 28, 2009.
 His signing made him the 22nd UTEP player to either be drafted by an NFL team or signed as a free agent since Mike Price took over as head coach for the 2004 season.
 He was waived by the Ravens on September 5, as part of the Final Roster Cutdowns.